mher/flower/docs/config.rst

 tasks_columns
 ~~~~~~~~~~~~~

-Default: name,uuid,state,args,kwargs,result,received,started,runtime,worker
+Default: name,uuid,state,received,runtime,worker

-Specifies the list of comma-delimited columns to display on the `/tasks` page.
+Specifies the list of comma-delimited columns to display on the `/tasks` page, in the order
+they should appear.

 The `tasks_columns` option allows you to customize the columns displayed on the `/tasks` page in Flower.
-By default, the specified columns are: name, uuid, state, args, kwargs, result, received, started, runtime, and worker.
+By default, the specified columns are: name, uuid, state, received, runtime, and worker.

 Available columns are: